swiftlang/swift-evolution/proposals/NNNN-properly-constrained-pats-as-regular-protocols.md

 Protocols are a powerful feature of Swift.
 They are so diverse that they can be divided into two categories: regular protocols and
 [Protocols with Associated Requirements](https://docs.swift.org/swift-book/LanguageGuide/Generics.html#ID189) (PATs).
-PATs are special because they reference ‘Self’ or have ‘associatedtypes’ - hence the name.
+PATs are special because they reference `Self` or have associated types - hence the name.
 As a result PATs can not [act as Types](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html#ID275) contrary to their regular counterparts.
 This is a sensible constraint, however it can sometimes prove unjustifiably inconvenient in cases where the aforementioned associated types are specified.
 This proposal aims to ease that constraint allowing PAT conforming protocols to behave as regular protocols when all associated types are specified.